software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 ## Designing the REST API endpoints for the user stories

-Next, let's consider what kind of REST API endpoints we need for the last four user stories.
+Next, let's consider what kind of REST API endpoints we need for the remaining user stories.
 Implement the following endpoints _by following the REST API naming conventions for the endpoint path names_.

 {: .important-title }

-> Exercise 11
+> Exercise 10
 >
 > To classify frontend-related and backend-related issues, create two new [labels](https://docs.github.com/en/issues/using-labels-and-milestones-to-track-work/managing-labels): "frontend" and "backend".
 Add the "frontend" label for issues that are related to the frontend implementation and the "backend" label for issues that are related to the backend implementation.